Reactive Arthritis (Reiter Syndrome)

 General Prevention

-• The immune-response characteristics of this syndrome make avoidance of infectious precipitants the most important general precaution (and potentially the most difficult to achieve).
+• Avoidance of infectious precipitants is the most important general precaution (and potentially the most difficult to achieve).

 • Safe sexual practices; proper food and water hygiene